MicrosoftDocs/azure-devops-yaml-schema/content/includes/definition-index.md

 [steps.getPackage](../steps-get-package.md)
 :::column-end:::
 :::column span="3":::
-A step is one of a linear sequence of operations that make up a job
+The `getPackage` step downloads a package from a package management feed in Azure Artifacts or Azure DevOps Server.

 :::column-end:::
 :::row-end:::
 ___